Holic75/KingmakerRebalance/README.md

 - Warrior Spirit Advanced Weapon Training option allows to apply any number of enchantments as long as their combined cost fits into available amount,
 - Condition removal DC for Master Healing Technique ability of divine herbalist oracle is increased by 5,
 - Monk/Ninja ki pools do not stack,
-- You can not use twf with unhindering shield.
+- You can not use twf with unhindering shield,
+- Kinetic Chirurgeon looses wild talents instead of infusions/infusion specializations/metakinesis.

 NOTE: Changes to  npc companions, and class skill points and some others are optional and can be disabled (set corresponding values to false,